8.5 Export Formats and Delivery

 - Click Confirm and wait for conversion to complete.

 Pro Tip: The Horizontal Slice and Vertical Slice tools also support direct export to RCP format, which is useful when delivering floor-specific or section-specific data to Autodesk users.
-Slices can be exported as LAS or RCP from within the slicing tool without needing a separate conversion step.
+Slices can be exported as LAS, RCP, PNG, or TIFF (the last two) directly from the slicing tool without needing a separate conversion step.

 Mesh Export (OBJ / OSGB)